Key Takeaways 🔑

 - International phone plan (either through your current carrier or by purchasing a SIM card when you arrive): This cost will vary based on your cell carrier.

 - Camera: If you don’t plan on using just your phone, a digital camera could cost you anywhere from $100 for a basic point-and-shoot to over $800 for a high quality DSLR.

-These items might not seem too important individually, but they add up quickly -- and you can't leave them to the last minute as you get ready to depart.
+All of these items might not seem too important individually, but they add up quickly -- and you can't leave them to the last minute as you get ready to depart.
 By accounting for them in your budget, you'll be better prepared for whatever happens while you're actually on your gap year.
-Speaking of...

 Your daily costs on your gap year are going to be entirely dependent on the type of gap year you want to take.
 If you’re volunteering, you may have these costs covered by the organization you’re working with.
 If you are traveling with an official company, these costs may have been paid upfront.
 If you are traveling on your own, however, you will need to keep these costs in mind while on your trip.

 The average cost of a meal in Bangkok, Thailand is $2.56 for an inexpensive restaurant.
 In Brisbane, Australia, that same meal will cost you $14.31.
 And in Basel, Switzerland, you’re looking at a price of $24.99!